Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 <strong>Explosive save DC</strong> = 8 + your Intelligence modifier + your Proficiency Bonus
 </p>

+### Level 3: Destructive Strikes

+Your work has given you a knack for identifying structural weak points.
+When you hit a non-magical structure with a weapon attack or one of your explosives, it is considered an automatic Critical Hit.
+Also, when you attack a Construct, the number you need to roll for a Critical Hit is reduced by 1.
+This Critical Hit reduction can stack.

 ### Level 9: Advanced Alchemy

 Your mastery of alchemy allows you to alter the explosives you make in the following ways: